 Ruins at Tintagel, England. ( CC BY 2.5 )

 Historical King Arthur

-Map: Southern Britain around AD 500 when King Arthur is said to have lived.
+Southern Britain around 500 AD when King Arthur is said to have lived.
 (Map by Graham Phillips)

 From both archaeological discoveries and the few historical records that survive concerning the period, we know that the enemy was initially unstoppable, overrunning half the country.
 Then, in the 490s, something changed; the Britons mounted a massive counter-offensive and pushed the Anglo-Saxons back to the east.
 This abrupt change of affairs very much implies the emergence of a powerful, unifying British leader.
 The problem is that his or her name is not found in any contemporary text or inscription.
 The turmoil of the post-Roman era resulted in few written records surviving from the period.